-The case for expanding the boundaries of what we mean by the 'big six' is developed using the examples of Christianity and Islam and moving beyond the views and teachings that predominate in today's world.
+Dr Michael Nevell, Head of Archaeology, University of Salford boundaries of what we mean by the 'big six' is developed using the examples of Christianity and Islam and moving beyond the views and teachings that predominate in today's world.
 The place of religions and worldviews outside the 'big six' is then explored with introductions to the central concepts, beliefs and practices of The Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, Shi'a Islam, Ahmadiyya Islam, Bahá'í, Humanism, Jainism, Paganism and Rastafari, together with practical advice on how they can be taught in the classroom.
 This book provides the balance between developing the understanding of the reader, and its immediate applicability to the classroom.